eramons/techblog/content/post/cozy.md

 [header]
   caption = ""
 +++

 __Goal:__

 _Deploy cozy on my homemade kubernetes cluster_

-The k8s homemade cluster on baremetal was meant to be just an exercise and not a permanent setup.
-Still I needed to deploy something on it in order to properly try it out :)
+The K8s homemade cluster on baremetal was meant to be just an exercise and not a permanent setup.
+Still, I needed to find something to deploy on it :)

-So I decided to try out Cozy Cloud deploying the software and its dependencies as containers in my K8s cluster.
+I decided to try out Cozy Cloud deploying software and dependencies as containers in my K8s cluster.

 Cozy is a personal, free and self-hostable cloud platform, written in Go.
 The platform aims at simplifying the use of a personal cloud and at allowing the users to take back ownership of their privacy.